-Liquidityrisk is the risk that the Credit Union will not be able to meet its payment obligations as they fall due, including repaying member deposits, or that the Credit Union has insufficient capacity to fund increases in assets.
-The timing mismatch of cash flows and the related liquidityrisk is inherent in all banking operations and is closely monitored by the Credit Union.
+Liquidity risk is the risk that the Credit Union will not be able to meet its payment obligations as they fall due, including repaying member deposits, or that the Credit Union has insufficient capacity to fund increases in assets.
+The timing mismatch of cash flows and the related liquidity risk is inherent in all banking operations and is closely monitored by the Credit Union.

 The Credit Union's approach to managing liquidity is to maintain a portfolio of liquid assets to manage potential stresses in funding sources.
-The liquidity portfolio held is in accordance with APRA's Prudential Standard APS210 which requires the Credit Union to hold high quality liquid assets to 9% (2015:9%) of adjusted liabilities as a minimum liquidity holding (MLH).
-The Credit Union prudently, under its liquidity risk policy, has minimum liquidity holding of 10% (2015: 10%) which it terms a MLH ratio.
+The liquidity portfolio held is in accordance with APRA's Prudential Standard APS210 Liquidity which requires the Credit Union to hold high quality liquid assets to 9% (2016: 9%) of adjusted liabilities as a minimum liquidity holding (MLH).
+The Credit Union prudently, under its liquidity risk policy, has an MLH of 10% (2016: 10%) which it terms an MLH ratio.
 The Credit Union's Board liquidity risk policy requires the MLH ratio to be managed between 12% and 15%, allowing for surplus liquidity above the 15% upper limit to be invested in non-MLH investments.
 The MLH and Total Liquidity ratios are reported to management daily and to the Board on a monthly basis.

-In addition to the liquidity portfolio the Credit Union also has a \$5.000 million (2015: \$5.000m) overdraft facility (refer to note 22).
+In addition to the liquidity portfolio the Credit Union also has a \$5.000 million (2016: \$5.000m) overdraft facility (refer to note 22).

-The Credit Union's MLH liquidityratio and total liquidityratio as at the end of the reporting period and comparative period were as follows:
+The Credit Union's MLH liquidity ratio and total liquidity ratio as at the end of the reporting period and comparative period were as follows: 2017 % 2016 %

-2016 2015

-%

 As at 30 June:

-Liquidity holding - MLH 16.05 17.63
+Liquidity holding - MLH 14.70 16.05

-Liquidityholding - Total 18.34 24.24
+Liquidity holding - Total 14.70 18.34